baerrus/hasher-server/README.md

 128457 test/big.txt
 `> wc -l test/result`
 128457 test/result`

+# Performance

+I tested two load scenarios.
+First, client connections come sequencially.
+This is a rather impractical use case.
+However, it is useful as a baseline to compare python vs C++ implementations.
+In this scenario python and C++ implementations show the same performance.
+Note that C++ code must be compiled with full optimization.

+The second scenario is a swarm of client connections hitting the server simultaneously.
+In that use case the C++ implementation shows ~ 100% better performance that sequencial processing in python.

 # TODO
 1. Handle any streamable hash function supported by openssl, not just MD5